Evizero/AugmentorDeprecated.jl/docs/userguide/gettingstarted.rst

     As the name suggests concrete subclasses define a specific transformation that can be applied to an image, or a set of images.
-Operations can also be lifted into a :class:`ProbableOperation`, which have a random probability of occuring, depending on the hyperparameter.
+Operations can also be lifted into a :class:`Either`, which have a random probability of occuring, depending on the hyperparameter.

 Using Augmentor.jl